hagak/webserver/README.md

 1. Clone the repository - git clone https://github.com/hagak/webserver.git
 2. Switch to the project directory
 3. Issue 'mvn clean package' to build the jar file
-4. Change directories to the <project>/target/ directory
+4. Change directories to the &lt;project&gt;/target/ directory
 5. Launch the server with 'java -jar webserver-1.0-SNAPSHOT-jar-with-dependencies.jar'

 ### Testing
 1. Create a JSON file to test following the requirements above.  message.json is provide in the repo for testing
-2. Execute 'curl -d @<json file> -X POST http://127.0.0.1:23456/api/encode
+2. Execute 'curl -d @message.json -X POST http://127.0.0.1:23456/api/encode
 3. The encoded message will be returned and a file named "cipher.txt" will be created in the same path as the path you launched the jar file from, most likely the target folder